Philip Yancey: Life and career

+Personal life

-Yancey lives in Colorado, working as a freelance writer.
-Traveling widely for speaking engagements, he has visited over 85 countries.
+Yancey lives in Colorado with his wife Janet, who he married in 1970.
+Over the course of his writing and speaking career, he visited over 85 countries.

 Yancey suffered a broken neck in a motor vehicle accident in February 2007 but recovered.
-In August that year he completed his goal of climbing all 54 of Colorado's 14000 ft-plus peaks, the final three after his accident.
+In August that year he completed his goal of climbing all 53 of Colorado's 14000 ft-plus peaks, the final three after his accident.
 In the fall of 2022, he was diagnosed with Parkinson's disease.
 He later described Parkinson’s as "the gift I didn’t want."

+In a statement emailed to Christianity Today on January 6, 2026, Yancey confessed that he had engaged in a "sinful affair" with a married woman for eight years and would retire from writing and speaking.
+"Having disqualified myself from Christian ministry, I am therefore retiring from writing, speaking, and social media.
+Instead, I need to spend my remaining years living up to the words I have already written.
+I pray for God’s grace and forgiveness—as well as yours—and for healing in the lives of those I’ve wounded," Yancey said in the statement.